python-restx/flask-restx/README.rst

 Compatibility
 =============

-Flask-RestPlus requires Python 2.7 or 3.4+.
+Flask-RESTX requires Python 2.7 or 3.4+.

 Installation
 ============

-You can install Flask-Restplus with pip:
+You can install Flask-RESTX with pip:

 .. code-block:: console

-    $ pip install flask-restplus
+    $ pip install flask-restx

 or with easy_install:

 .. code-block:: console

-    $ easy_install flask-restplus
+    $ easy_install flask-restx

 Quick start
 ===========

-With Flask-Restplus, you only import the api instance to route and document your endpoints.
+With Flask-RESTX, you only import the api instance to route and document your endpoints.

 .. code-block:: python

     from flask import Flask
-    from flask_restplus import Api, Resource, fields
+    from flask_restx import Api, Resource, fields

     app = Flask(__name__)
     api = Api(app, version='1.0', title='TodoMVC API',